energywebfoundation/origin/docs/user-guide-device-management.md

 Click anywhere else on the device card to request certificates for the device.

 ## Request Certification for Device
 Once your device is active on the platform (i.e., the device has been registered with the I-REC Standard and the platform), you can certify produced electricity for a given period of time with the I-REC Standard and request issuance of corresponding I-RECs.
+Users can request the issuance of certificates for a specific generation device and a specific time frame.
+They must provide the issuer with generation evidence from the device at the defined time.
+Based on this evidence, the energy volume can be determined and thereby the number of certificates (e.g. each 1 MWh) that is requested.
+A specific address can be defined to issue the certificates to.
+The default is the address that called the function.
+Users can request public and private certificates.

 <b>Monthly certification</b> is the most common practice in the market, however most standards allow for a daily granularity.